 FIREWORKS and EXPLOSIVES

-You cannot bring fireworks or explosives of any sort across the Canada border unless you have written authorization and permits from the appropriate authorities.
+You cannot bring fireworks or explosives of any sort across the Canadian border unless you have written authorization and permits from the appropriate authorities.

 No firewood, sticks, or kindling can come across the Canada border in your camper to help prevent the spread of insects, diseases, or other pests.